h4x0r-0v3r10rd/egr-111-matlab/README.md

+# Matlab Assignment

-# A simple template to run matlab code as a GitHub action.
+A simple template to run matlab code as a GitHub action.